Skip to main contentArrow Right

 Baseline access is provided in the form of access tokens, whereas refresh tokens play a key role in maintaining sessions through extended periods of use.

 As noted, access tokens and refresh tokens are not separate entities.
-They work together in cases where refresh tokens are used to power seamless and secure long-term authentication.
+They work together in cases where refresh tokens enable seamless and secure long-term authentication.

 That said, they are distinct.
 Here’s how the two tokens stack up across three critical factors: